mmoreram/BaseBundle/README.md

 -----

+> The minimum requirements of this bundle is **PHP 7.1** and **Symfony 3.2**
+> because the bundle is using features on both versions.
+If you're not using
+> them yet, I encourage you to do it.

 This bundle aims to be the base for all bundles in your Symfony project.
 Know about these three big blocks.